stefi23/RC-journal/Week2.md

 - Setup my blog with Gatsby and Markdown

+- Wrote a draft of the Time Zones presentation

+- Worked on Happy Numbers

 **Challenges 🐘**

 - Not letting the impostar syndrom take over.
 I've felt at the beginning of this week as if I don't know anything and will never get it.